|Comparing the Efficacy of Three Approaches to Improving Teaching Quality in Science Education: Curriculum Implementation, Design, and Adaptation

 Setting: Teachers in 12 middle schools from Duval County Public Schools (Jacksonville, Florida) will participate in the study.

-Population(s): The sample will include at least 1,000 sixth, seventh, and eighth grade students, approximately half of whom will be low-income, minority students.
+Sample: The sample will include at least 1,000 students in grades 6, 7, and 8, approximately half of whom will be low-income, minority students.

-Intervention/Assessment (if applicable): Two widely implemented Earth science programs with preliminary evidence of effectiveness, designed to enhance teacher quality, and corresponding to purposes 1 and 2 (above), respectively, will be used: Investigating Earth Systems (administered by the American Geological Institute (AGI)), and Earth Science by Design, administered by the Technical Education Research Center (TERC)).
-Both programs use a two-week summer institute to train teachers.
+Intervention/Measure/Factor(s): Two widely implemented earth science programs with preliminary evidence of effectiveness, designed to enhance teacher quality will be used: Investigating Earth Systems (administered by the American Geological Institute (AGI)), and Earth Science by Design, administered by the Technical Education Research Center (TERC)).
+Both programs use a 2-week summer institute to train teachers.
 AGI has five follow-up training sessions throughout the academic year, whereas TERC has on-line mentoring throughout the school year and follow-up conferences.
 TERC and AGI will collaborate to construct the third experimental condition, an approach to curriculum design promoted in Earth Science by Design, to train teachers how to adapt the high-quality AGI-developed materials for alignment to local standards.

-Control or Comparison Condition (if applicable): The control group will have access to the normal district-provided professional development.
+Control Condition: The control group will have access to the normal district-provided professional development.

 Data Analytic Strategy: Hierarchical linear modeling (HLM) will be used to study the effects of the different approaches to professional development on teachers and student achievement.
 The focus will be on changes in instruction and achievement year-to-year and over time, controlling for teacher and student background, and school and classroom context variables.